Kasem had one of the most unique and recognizable voices in the English-speaking

 anti-discrimination projects, anti-alcohol abuse and much more.
 He was very proud

 of his Arab heritage and had spoken out against racial intolerance.
 Beginning in

 he co-hosted the Jerry Lewis Labor Day Telethon, both locally and

 nationally.
 The Muscular Dystrophy Association chose to recognize Kasem’s

 contributions by naming him an MDA vice president.
 Kasem was inducted into the

 Radio Hall of Fame in 1992, and has a star on the famous Hollywood Walk of Fame.

-stars.” is much more than a catchy radio sign-off; it’s a way of life.
+stars.” was much more than a catchy radio sign-off; for him it was a way of life.
 He

 little bit of luck.
 Casey Kasem reached for his star, captured it, and made the

 world a little bit better on the way.